If you have not already done

 as the climb up Dip Sea Trail begins.
 One can't help but notice

-the Contoneaster bushes with their brightly colored berries.
+with their brightly colored berries.
 You

 may wonder if its relatives in China, from whence it came, are